curl/everything-curl/curl.md

 ## Reporting bugs

 The development team does a lot of testing.
-We have a whole test suite that is run freuquently every day on numerous platforms to in order to exercise all code and make sure everything works as supposed.
+We have a whole test suite that is run frequently every day on numerous platforms to in order to exercise all code and make sure everything works as supposed.

 Still, there are times when things aren't working the way they should.
 Then we